-The role of the exchange is important in providing a safer trade.
-The contracts go through the exchange's clearing house.
-Technically, the clearing house buys and sells all contracts.
+The role of the futures exchange is similar to the role of a stock exchange.
+Just like with stock trading, exchanges provide a safe and efficient place to trade futures.
+The contracts go through the exchange's clearinghouse.
+Technically, the clearinghouse buys and sells all contracts.

 How Futures Contracts Affect the Economy

 Hedge funds use futures contracts to gain more leverage in the commodities market.
-They have no intention of transferring any commodity.
+They have no intention of actually buying, selling, or physically interacting with any commodity.
 Instead, they plan to buy an offsetting contract at a price that will make them money.
-In a way, they are betting on the future price of that commodity.
-For more examples, see How Commodities Futures Affect the Economy.
+In a way, they are betting on what the future price of that commodity will be.

 Types of Futures Contracts